numfocus/gsoc/2017/proposals/patni-harshit.md

 ## Technical Details

-- All the work will be done in Python.
+- All the work will be done in Python
 - It will be in accordance with current implementation of 1D colormaps.
 - Extending the existing 1D normalization for 2D data : This can be done by a family of normalizers which go from data -> unit-disk or square in the